Bromine35/Classkick-Answers-Tool/README.md

 ### What if Bookmarklets/JS/Devtools are blocked?

-You'll need to use this in another device, or unenroll.
+You'll need to use this with another personal device, or unenroll.

 ## Credits